StoneT2000/rl-ts/README.md

 ### Algorithms

-Currently, rl.ts provides high quality baseline algorithms similar to [OpenAI Baselines](https://github.com/openai/baselines/) and some dynammic programming algorithms.
+Currently, RL.ts provides high quality baseline algorithms similar to [OpenAI Baselines](https://github.com/openai/baselines/) and some dynammic programming algorithms.

 Algorithms will usually take in a function that generates a new environment and various configurations to create a new algorithm object.
 Then you can use the `train` function of the algorithm object to train on the environment.
 All baseline algorithms use TensorFlow.js (tfjs) tensors, and will automatically convert to and from NdArrays to train on environments.
 Dynammic programming algorithms at the moment work with plain JS arrays and numbers.